9

 – Criggie

-Jan 4, 2020 at 5:50
+Commented Jan 4, 2020 at 5:50

 • I know that wax based bottle lubricants work fine (with appropriate application intervals) in very cold temperatures.
 I don't see any reason a different application method would change the properties of the lubricant.
-Jan 6, 2020 at 15:17
+Commented Jan 6, 2020 at 15:17

 • 1